just1103/Swift_Syntax/Swift Language Guide & Reference.md

 // Prints "the number of characters in cafe is 4 and 4"
 ```

-Note:

-Extended grapheme clusters can be composed of multiple Unicode scalars.
-This means that different characters—and different representations of the same character—can require different amounts of memory to store. (다른 방법을 통해 동일한 문자를 나타낼 수 있다. 따라서 두 방법은 메모리 소모량이 다를 수 있다.)
+Note: Extended grapheme clusters can be composed of multiple Unicode scalars.
+This means that different characters—and different representations of the same character—can require different amounts of memory to store.
 Because of this, characters in Swift don’t each take up the same amount of memory within a string’s representation.
-(Swift의 문자는 문자열 표현 내에서 각각 동일한 양의 메모리를 차지하지 않는다.)
-As a result, the number of characters in a string can’t be calculated without iterating through the string to determine its extended grapheme cluster boundaries. (문자열 iterate를 통해 extended grapheme cluster의 경계를 결정해야 String의 문자 수를 계산할 수 있다.) ??????
+As a result, the number of characters in a string can’t be calculated without iterating through the string to determine its extended grapheme cluster boundaries.

 If you are working with particularly long string values, be aware that the count property must iterate over the Unicode scalars in the entire string in order to determine the characters for that string.

+- [ ]  ????

 The count of the characters returned by the count property isn’t always the same as the length property of an NSString that contains the same characters.
 The length of an NSString is based on the number of 16-bit code units within the string’s UTF-16 representation and not the number of Unicode extended grapheme clusters within the string.

+- [ ]  NSString의 length는 UTF-16 표현 방식으로 16bit 단위의 개수를 기반으로 하기 때문이다.
+(String의 count는 유니코드의 extended grapheme cluster의 개수를 기반으로 한다.) ???

 ## *Accessing and Modifying a String